 The difference in flavor is particularly noteworthy.
 One of a kind.

-The smell is like that of fermented pickles, burnt koji, and gives off a nostalgic feeling, like being in an old library.
+With a scent of fermented pickles and burnt koji, it has a nostalgic feel, like being in an old library.

 Akiko Toda

-(Director of ITTEKI, Japan Sake and Meat Research Institute)(Cold)
+(Director of ITTEKI, Japan Sake and Meat Research Institute)(chilled)

-Even though it's alcohol, it gives the impression of being "somehow good for the body" and "like a detox drink."
-The lingering flavor lasts a long time.
+Despite being an alcoholic drink, it gives the impression of something that is ""somehow good for the body"", ""like a detox drink.""
+The umami resonates for a long time.
 Pair it with fermented foods.
-If you like it, you'll be hooked.
+Some people will be hooked by this.

-It smells like something other than sake.
-The pungent aroma of plastic bags changes over time to something like cherries.
+The scent is not very typical of sake.
+The tangy scent of plastic balloons changes over time to something like cherries.
 It also has a strong woody aroma, reminiscent of a pickle barrel stored in a barn.
 The taste is just like delicious aged Nozawana pickles, with a deep, savory acidity.
-It's fascinating to see the various expressions and aromas emerge one after the other.
+It's fascinating to see the various expressions and aromas emerge one after the other. -

 Yuji Yamauchi

-(Yushima Tenjinshita Sushi Hatsu 4th generation / 1st JSA SAKE DIPLOMA competition winner)(Cold)
+(Yushima Tenjinshita Sushi Hatsu 4th generation / 1st JSA SAKE DIPLOMA competition winner)(chilled)

-The impression is of pickled vegetables, banana chips, kansui, and kombu tsukudani.
-However, when you put it in your mouth, it has a barrel-like flavor reminiscent of Aligote and Chardonnay from Burgundy.
+The first impression is pickled vegetables, banana chips, kansui, and kombu tsukudani.
+However, in the mouth, it has a barrel-like flavor reminiscent of Aligote and Chardonnay from Burgundy.

 Unique personality, fullness and complexity.

-The impact was so great that I almost lost my place for a moment.
+The impact was so great that I almost lost my bearings for a moment.

-It has the impression of pickled radish, but is also veiled by the nuances of white wine and oak.
-It is a unique drink that stirs the imagination.
+A first impression of pickled radish is veiled by the nuances of white wine and oak.
+It is a unique drink that stirs the imagination. -

 Christopher Hughes